 - Removal and destruction of contaminated GMO plants;

 - Pollinator losses and related damages e.g. to non-target organisms;

 - Soil contamination and on-going related mitigation and remediation costs; and

-- Damage to farmers’ reputations, livelihood, and standing in the community.
+- Damage to farmers’ reputation, livelihood, and standing in the community

-The report shall also discuss the impact of related public policies on our customers and consumers, and shall be available by July 1, 2014.
+The report shall also discuss the impact of such a policy regarding such issues and related public policies on our customers and consumers, and shall be available by July 1, 2012.